sagemath/trac_to_gh/Issue 4382.md

 # Issue 4382: [with patch; needs review] notebook -- use sage-native-execute for ssh'ing for remote pexpect

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4382

 Original creator: was